 For associate social workers (ASWs), marriage and family interns (IMFs) as well as professional clinical counselor interns (PCCIs), groups will satisfy up to 52 of the 104 required weeks of supervision.

 Most interns I work with come with various levels of competence and needs depending on their professional responsibilities and career trajectory.
-I create a plan with you to establish your professional goals and what skills are necessary to reach them, as well as how to know when they have been met.
-Each plan addresses all of the following areas of competency: biopsychosocial and risk assessment, ICD-10 and DSM-5 diagnostics, treatment plan development, cultural competency, therapeutic interventions, developmental theories, community resource coordination as well as legal and ethical standards.
+That said, we create a plan to establish your professional goals and what skills are necessary to reach them.

 The California Board of Behavioral Sciences Board Examinations covers what interns need to know as a licensed practitioner.
-The general content of each exam is addressed throughout our work together.
 It’s encouraged that you lean on one another to build ‘study teams’ when you are six months away from your first test.

 What are the expectations of each participant?